jessymanuella/Team6/README.md

 ### move

+To move the ghost, the function first retrieves the possible locations by calling get_valid_moves.
+If there is no valid location to move to, it returns false.
+Otherwise, it randomly selects a location out of the possible locations and moves the ghost to that location on the map.
+If moving ghost to the location is possible according to Map.move, then it returns true; otherwise, false is returned.

+To test, I added a test to ensure that when the ghost moves, it moves to a valid location according to get_valid_moves.

 ### is_pacman_in_range

 To check if a Pacman is one move away, the method checks the location of the ghost and and checks if Pacman is in one of the 4 moves (left, right, up, down).
 The method returns true when Pacman is out of a ghosts range.